 As you begin to think of expanding, look out for potential new partners and clients.
 Consider if you could work with any of your current contacts.
 And always make time to network.

-Yet expanding your roastery won’t just require new relationships.
-It can also make it easier to promote your business and build new relationships for the future.
+Expanding your roastery can make it easier to promote your business and build new relationships for the future.
 With their extra time, resources, and staff, Joe Bean Coffee Roastery has been sending team members out to events, coffee farms, and more.

-For example, Janine, the Head Roaster, has been competing – something that both rewards her hard work and promotes the brand.
+Janine, the Head Roaster, has been competing – something that both rewards her hard work and promotes the brand.
 The company also sent one of their baristas to origin.
-This motivated the barista and benefitted Joe Bean Coffee Roastery, as the barista’s additional knowledge could be shared with the team and used in client materials.
+This motivated the barista and benefited the company, as the barista’s additional knowledge could be shared with the team and used in client materials.
 Ben Turiano, Co-Owner, also judged a micro-lot competition in Colombia.

 Kathy tells me these have been valuable opportunities “that really swung the door open for us”.
-The team plans to send their staff to more events like this in future.
+The team plans to continue sending their staff to events.

-Of course, these are not your only options.
-You may decide that origin trips do not fit your strategy.
-But no matter what, it’s important that you have a plan for how you’ll raise awareness of your brand and create new business relationships.
+Of course, events are not your only options.
+You may decide that origin trips and competitions do not fit your strategy.
+But no matter what you do, it’s important that you have a plan for how you’ll raise awareness of your brand and create new business relationships.

 Joe Bean Co-Owner Ben Turiano in Nicaragua with Gold Mountain Coffee farmer Don Roger.
 Credit: Ben Turiano

 Expanding a roastery is never easy.
 However, with hard work and strategy, you can succeed.
-Consider space, staff, and equipment.
+Consider the space, staff, and equipment available to you.
 Invest time and effort into relationships.
 And most importantly of all, plan, plan, and then plan some more.

 Enjoyed this?
 Check out Should Your Café Offer Table or Counter Service?